 The first thing you should know is that God and I used to be a lot tighter, simply because He spent more time around here in the early eons.
 Earth was one of His first attempts at planet-making, and it seemed the apple of His Eye for a while.
 An amateur chemist not held in the highest regard by His Peers, our local God has never been quite sure what will result from His willy-nilly mixing of the elements.

 So after Hed thrown together the solar system and set it spinning, He was rather pleased to see that He had one planet that could already support life without further fooling around in the lab.
 But God knew He would need a planet manager once He moved on to other projects.
-So He spritzed a little piece of earthstuff with superconsciousness, et voila, there I was: Gods first lieutenant, the primeval Serpent.
+So He spritzed a little piece of earthstuff with superconsciousness, et voila, there I was: Gods Earthly lieutenant, the primeval Serpent.

 Hold the applause.

 The problem is that our God doesnt know how to take advice.
 I told Him right off the bat that if He wanted a nice sweet planet that would add honor and prestige to His Reputation, He should populate it with a fixed number of simple, one-celled, blissfully unaware organisms.

 Leave the awareness to me, I suggested.
 Ill take care of the little guys and make sure they thrive and prosper.
 You can go on to the next planet and try something a little trickier, but Youll have Earth under Your Belt as a nifty little biosphere that runs smooth and looks good.
 Ill stay out of Your Hair and run a tight ship with no mishaps.
 You cant lose.